Steve Largent: Post-political career

 Largent became president and CEO of CTIA-The Wireless Association in November 2003 and served until May 2014.
 CTIA is an international nonprofit membership organization founded in 1984, representing all sectors of wireless communications: cellular, personal communication services, and enhanced specialized mobile radio.

 Personal life

 In 1990, Largent received the Golden Plate Award of the American Academy of Achievement.

 People magazine named Largent to its 1996 list of "Most Beautiful People".

 Largent has a son Kramer James (b.
 November 11, 1985) with spina bifida.
-He and his wife, Terry, also had three older children, sons Kyle and Kelly and daughter Casie.
+He and his wife, Terry, also have three older children, sons Kyle and Kelly and daughter Casie.